morfien101/launch/READMEs/ConfigrationFile.md

     # skip stops this execution if required.
     # Use the template functions to set this value.
     skip: false
+    # Run the process using this dir as the base directory.
+    working_dir: /some/dir
   # init_processes start after secrets and run sequentially
   # This is a list and can have as many items as required.
   init_processes: